Rights groups urge EU, Japan to consider halt in funding for Cambodian election

 CNRP leader Kem Sokha was arrested on Sept.
 3 and charged with treason after the government said he had conspired with foreign advisers to topple it.

-In recent months, the government of Prime Minister Hun Sen, who has ruled Cambodia for more than 30 years, has revoked the licenses of about 15 independent radio stations.
+In recent months, the government of Prime Minister Hun Sen, who has ruled Cambodia for more than 30 years, has revoked the licences of about 15 independent radio stations.

 Hun Sen has the backing of Beijing, which says it supports Cambodia’s right to maintain its national security.

-Additional reporting by Prak Chan Thul in PHNOM PENH; Editing by Clarence Fernandez
+Cambodia is China’s ally in Southeast Asia.
+(Additional reporting by Prak Chan Thul in PHNOM PENH; Editing by Clarence Fernandez)